Edited by: Keri Stooksbury

 15. Chicago Riverwalk

 Chicago is a stunningly beautiful city, both in natural beauty (Lake Michigan and the Chicago River) and in its architectural design.
-One of the best ways to experience the city is by strolling along the Chicago Riverwalk, a mixed-use public space on the south bank of the main part of the Chicago River.
+One of the best ways to experience the city is by strolling along the Chicago Riverwalk (not loading for me, please check from your end), a mixed-use public space on the south bank of the central part of the Chicago River.

 No matter what section you decide to check out, you are bound to enjoy yourselves.
 Did we mention that it’s free?